 The Canon PIXMA TR7520 is a good family printer.
 Printed photos look great and the cost of printing in color doesn't rise significantly over time.
 Printing in black-only is also inexpensive; however, it takes a long time to print.
 It's not the most color-accurate printer, but on the bright side, it has great scanning features and connectivity options.

-The PIXMA TR7520 is an inadequate printer for home and small offices.
+The Canon PIXMA TR7520 is an inadequate printer for home and small offices.
 The black ink cartridge runs out pretty quickly, so it needs to be replaced often, and it's also slow at printing black only documents.
-The Automatic Document Feeder is a big plus, but the lack of duplex scanning can be an issue if you need to process long, double-sided documents.
+The automatic document feeder is a big plus, but the lack of duplex scanning can be an issue if you need to process long, double-sided documents.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridges for servicing tasks, so you'll likely still need to replace them eventually.

-The PIXMA TR7520 has mediocre color accuracy.
+The Canon PIXMA TR7520's color accuracy is adequate.
 Most colors are inaccurate to different degrees, with dark blues and dark greens being the worst offenders.
 It shouldn't be an issue if you're only printing for personal use or just adding some colors in a document, but for those working in a field that requires precision, it isn't recommended.